Quantum modeling of radical pair magnetic sensor based on electric dipole moment: Numerical Results and Discussion

 In general, as the bird moves, the orientation and magnitude of the magnetic field vector change with respect to the bird's location.
 Accordingly, in this paper, we performed rather extensive computational modeling to elucidate the effects of the magnetic field’s inclination angle, $\theta$, and magnitude on the quantum dynamics of the radical pairs.
 Firstly, we investigated the changes in the electric dipole moment with respect to the magnetic field’s inclination angle.
 The analysis was carried out in the order of microseconds, and the system was considered to be closed and coherent during this time.
-Due to the lack of environmental interactions and dissipative effects in the ideal framework considered, coherence is maintained all through time evolution.
-It should be noted that the effects of decoherence under physiological temperature have been investigated in Subsection 3.1.
+It should be noted that the effects of decoherence under physiological temperature have been investigated in Subsection \ref{dissipative}.
 Figure \ref{labeled_ab}a shows the variation of the x-component of the electric dipole moment, $P_x$, for different angles of the magnetic field.
 The results reveal a notable and periodic dependence on $\theta$.
 Furthermore, identical values at $\theta = 0$, $\pi$, and $2\pi$ reflect that although the system is sensitive to the inclination angle, it does not detect polarity of the magnetic field.This finding is consistent with reported observations \cite{mcfadden2016life}.
-Repeating this analysis at later times—such as 10 microseconds in Figure \ref{labeled_ab}b—presents that the angular dependence of $P_x$ remains qualitatively stable. generally, The radical pairs form and evolve in a narrow time window in the picosecond range \cite{solov2012reaction}.
+Generally, The radical pairs form and evolve in a narrow time window in the picosecond range \cite{solov2012reaction}.
 During this time, the electric dipole associated with them can be accessible to the downstream biological structures.
 Also, quantum coherence is maintained at this ultrafast time scale.
 On the other hand, the response time and signal processing time in these structures may be much longer than the quantum coherence time (e.g., on the order of milliseconds), but given the average flight speed of the bird, it is expected that there will be no noticeable change in its position during this time frame.
 Consequently, it can be assumed that the magnetic field experienced by the radical pair system remains constant during this time, and the directional information carried by the electric dipole moment can be used to navigate the bird.
 It is expected that the radical pair in cryptochrome can only be considered a magnetic receptor if it is capable of participating in signal transduction processes \cite{gortemaker2022direct}.
 The electrical signal resulting from the electric dipole moment related to radical pair may be transmitted through changes in the current of ion channels and cell transmembrane potential or changes in the conformation of cryptochrome-interacting proteins such as G-proteins \cite{gortemaker2022direct} and ultimately interpreted in a specific part of the brain.
 Although it is an initial hypothesis, it is evident that further research, both experimental and computational/theoretical, is required in this important field, and our findings in this study could pave the way.